danielbachhuber/Assignment-Desk/readme.txt

 == Changelog ==

+= 0.4 =
+* Pitch form offers customizable labels and descriptions for every field

 = 0.3 =
 * Manage Posts - Can filter by assignment_status
 * Manage Posts - Can filter by eligible contributor types